Communication 101: Making it Personal

 Indeed, Keller agues we should always end up there.
 The motivation to live out what he says comes from the grace and power of the One who is the ultimate fulfilment of all the Bible speaks of.

 For those of you committed to expository preaching may I plead with you to really listen to this concern?
 Why not try to replace abstraction headings with more specific applicatory headings?
 You will find yourselves engaging with your audiences and holding their attention for much longer.
 For you are now addressing them with God’s word.
-Which will be the subject of the next article.
+Which is the subject of the next article.

 1. Jay E. Adams, Preaching with Purpose (Zondervan, 1982).